Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/painting/weight_paint/tools.rst

 -------------------

 Subset
    Restrict the tool to a subset.
-See above Fig. The Subset Option for how subsets are defined.
+See above `The Subset Option`_ for how subsets are defined.
 Limit
    Maximum number of weights allowed on each vertex.